soswow/fit-curve/README.md

 JavaScript implementation of Philip J. Schneider's "Algorithm for Automatically Fitting Digitized Curves" from the book "Graphics Gems".
 Converted from Python implementation.

 Fit one or more cubic Bezier curves to a polyline.
+Works with 2D and 3D curves (and should work for higher dimensions too).

 This is a JS implementation of Philip J. Schneider's C code.
 The original C code is available on http://graphicsgems.org/ as well as in https://github.com/erich666/GraphicsGems